A quick intro

 Say hello

-For speaker enquiries, or if you’d like to chat (perhaps about something you or I are working on, or something on this website) please do get in touch.
+For speaker enquiries, or if you’d like to chat, please do get in touch.

-For most of the time since I left politics this site had no clear purpose, I just kept the domain alive as a personal profile, visited only by cobwebs and specked with dust.
+For most of the time since I left politics this site had no clear purpose, I just kept the domain alive as a personal profile, and specked with dust and visited only by cobwebs.
 So now I am using it as a repository for some of my thoughts.
-If it justifies a few minutes of your valuable time, I am honoured.
+If they justify a few minutes of your valuable time, I am honoured.

-I have a particular interest in how we make good risk decisions.
+I have a particular interest in how organisations make good decisions in complex situations; particularly when faced with risk and uncertainty.

 Why ?
-Firstly because there’s a lot of evidence that we make bad decisions about risk.
-Secondly because deciding how to use limited resources to get the best outcome (i.e. capital allocation) is what propels humanity forward, more so than anything else.
-And thirdly, because doing it well is hard, doing it well with cyber and technology is harder, and hard things are interesting.
-Particularly once you’ve had plenty of professional experience trying to do the hard things right (and not always succeeding).
+I’ve seen it go wrong so many times!
+There’s a lot of evidence that we make bad decisions about risk, and deciding how to use limited resources to get the best outcome (i.e. capital allocation) is what propels humanity forward more so than anything else.
+Doing this well is hard, and doing it well with cyber and technology is harder.
+Hard decisions are by definition interesting decisions, particularly when you’ve had the opportunity to get them wrong yourself.

 Which has a bigger impact on earnings: investment in marketing, or in cyber security?
 We don’t know, because nobody asks.